-Achieving the DAHM degree is contingent upon successful progression toward master's program completion.
+For Dual Degree students, achieving the DAHM degree is contingent upon successful progression toward master's program completion.
 In certain situations when a dually enrolled student is struggling academically, the dean may recommend they withdraw from the DAHM to focus on completing the MAHM.